dankcellar/better-dungeons/README.md

 # better-dungeons

-Better dungeons is an asynchronous procedure dungeon generator that currently creates an open floor plan dungeon.
+Better dungeons is an asynchronous seeded procedure dungeon generator that currently only creates an open floor plan dungeon.
 To do this it first generates a cellular automata cave and begins to simulate life.
 Once finished, rectangular rooms will be created within the cave to fit all the available space and the cave walls will be smoothed to the shape of the rooms.
-The rooms are then tested using pathfinding to ensure connectivity to the major rooms within the dungeon.
+These rooms are then tested using pathfinding to ensure connectivity to the major rooms within the dungeon.

 ![npm](https://img.shields.io/npm/v/better-dungeons.svg) ![npm](https://img.shields.io/npm/dt/better-dungeons.svg) [![Build Status](https://travis-ci.org/edowney29/better-dungeons.svg?branch=master)](https://travis-ci.org/edowney29/better-dungeons)